electricimp/XBee/README.md

-# XBee
+# XBee 1.0.0

-This pre-release library provides preliminary support for Zigbee networking using Digi International’s [XBee ZB/ZB PRO Series 2 modules](http://www.digi.com/products/xbee-rf-solutions/rf-modules/xbee-zigbee).
+This library provides support for Zigbee networking using Digi International’s [XBee ZB/ZB PRO Series 2 modules](http://www.digi.com/products/xbee-rf-solutions/rf-modules/xbee-zigbee).

 The library supports both Transparent Mode (aka AT Mode) and API Mode.
-Transparent Mode treats the Zigbee network as a serial bus, and the imp communicates with the local XBee module using simple AT commands.
+Transparent Mode treats the XBee network as a serial bus, and the imp communicates with the local XBee module using simple AT commands.

 API Mode involves communicating between imp and module using complex data structures called frames.
-Crucially, API Mode supports the mode advanced Zigbee functionality, including the ability to communicate with networked devices not made by Digi International.
+Crucially, API Mode supports the more advanced Zigbee functionality, including the ability to communicate with networked devices not made by Digi International.
 API Mode is the XBee class’ default mode.

+Communicating with non-XBee Zigbee devices is made possible by the API Mode’s support for the transmission of Zigbee Device Objects (ZDO) and the Zigbee Cluster Library (ZCL).
+The latter allows the XBee to communicate with the clusters (sets of commands and attributes) defined in Zigbee profiles, whether public or private.
+Zigbee Device Objects are a subset of the Zigbee Device Profile which define clusters for network management and discovery.
+The XBee library naturally supports the construction of ZDO and ZCL messages through the API, but it also provides a number of convenience methods for sending these complex interactions.

-The class is intended to be transparent to the application.
+The XBee class is intended to be transparent to the application.
 It enables communication between your code and the Zigbee network but it is left to your application to manage, for example, matching a response to the request that prompted it.
-Your code passes the class a callback function and all responses, whether initiated by a request or status messages, are passed to that callback.
+Your code passes the class a callback function and all responses, whether initiated by a request or by a network or device status messages, are passed into that callback.
 It is up to your application to handle these responses as appropriate.

 For more information, please see Digi’s [XBee S2 Manual](http://www.digi.com/resources/documentation/digidocs/PDFs/90000976.pdf) (PDF).
+A second document, [‘Supporting ZDOs with the XBee API’](http://ftp1.digi.com/support/images/APP_NOTE_XBee_ZigBee_Device_Profile.pdf) (PDF), has more information on Zigbee Device Objects.

 ## Class Usage